 Clothing penetration of millimetre waves varies considerably over the band and this dictates the screening capabilities.
 Greater penetration at lower frequencies enables screening through thicker clothing and greater numbers of layers, whilst at the high frequencies screening is guaranteed only through thinner clothing.
 Thicker materials, such as (shoe) leather and rubber, and materials which contain moisture, can be penetrated at the lower frequencies.

-Penetration of millimetre waves is only a fraction of a millimetre into the skin, with 10% to 40% of this radiation being reflected from the body, the precise percentage being dependent on the thickness and moisture content of the skin.
+Penetration into human skin of millimetre waves is only a fraction of a millimetre, with 10% to 40% of this radiation being reflected from the body, the precise percentage being dependent on the thickness and moisture content of the skin.
 This varyies with gender ethnicity, body location and age.
 The skin-model of the human is a key element of machine anomaly detection algorithms.

 Security screening of fibre glass and canvas sided vehicles for stowaways at road and ferry port (border) checkpoints is a current application of MMW sensors, enabled by the transparency of the fibre glass and canvas, and the opaqueness of the human body.